cbuccella/Automations/research_assistant/START_HERE.md

 ## Introduction
 This automation leverages the Perplexity AI API and GPT agents to streamline your content creation process.
 By inputting a research topic, you'll generate comprehensive research, email summaries, LinkedIn posts, and blog outlines - all tailored to your brand voice and style.

+Download the template to get started on Make.com here:

-## Step-by-step automation workflow in Make.com:
+## Step-by-step automation workflow in Make.com:  (https://github.com/cbuccella/automations/blob/main/research_assistant/Research_Assistant_Make.json)

 1. 🚀 **Set up a trigger:**
    * Choose an appropriate trigger (e.g., manual, scheduled, or webhook) to initiate the automation.